Chauvin guilty of murder and manslaughter in Floyd's death - WTMJ

 Associated Press

-MINNEAPOLIS (AP) — Former Minneapolis Officer Derek Chauvin was convicted Tuesday of murder and manslaughter for pinning George Floyd to the pavement with his knee on the Black man’s neck in a case that touched off worldwide protests, violence and a furious reexamination of racism and policing in the U.S.
+MINNEAPOLIS (AP) — Former Minneapolis Officer Derek Chauvin was convicted Tuesday of murder and manslaughter for pinning George Floyd to the pavement with his knee on the Black man’s neck in a case that triggered worldwide protests, violence and a furious reexamination of racism and policing in the U.S.

-The verdict set off jubilation around the city.
-People instantly flooded the surrounding streets downtown, running through traffic with banners, and cars blared their horns.
-Floyd family members gathered at a Minneapolis conference room could be heard cheering and even laughing.
+“Today, we are able to breathe again,” Floyd’s younger brother Philonise said at a joyous family news conference where tears streamed down his face as he likened Floyd to the 1955 Mississippi lynching victim Emmett Till, except that this time there were cameras around to show the world what happened.

+Another brother, Terrence Floyd, marveled, “What a day to be a Floyd, man.”

-The jury of six white people and six Black or multiracial people came back with its verdict after about 10 hours of deliberations over two days.
-Chauvin was found guilty on all charges: second-degree unintentional murder, third-degree murder and second-degree manslaughter.
+The jury of six whites and six Black or multiracial people came back with its verdict after about 10 hours of deliberations over two days.
+The now-fired white officer was found guilty as charged of second-degree unintentional murder, third-degree murder and second-degree manslaughter.

 His face was obscured by a COVID-19 mask, and little reaction could be seen beyond his eyes darting around the courtroom.
-His bail was immediately revoked and he was led away with his hands cuffed behind his back.
-Sentencing will be in two months.
+His bail was immediately revoked.
+Sentencing will be in two months; the most serious charge carries up to 40 years in prison.

-As the judge asked jurors if they reached a verdict, a hush fell on the crowd 300 strong in a park adjacent to the courthouse, with people listening to the proceedings on their cellphones.
-When the final guilty verdict was announced, the crowd roared, many people hugging, some shedding tears.
+President Joe Biden welcomed the verdict, saying Floyd’s death was “a murder in full light of day, and it ripped the blinders off for the whole world” to see systemic racism.

+But he warned: “It’s not enough.
+We can’t stop here.
+We’re going to deliver real change and reform.
+We can and we must do more to reduce the likelihood that tragedies like this will ever happen again.”

 Janay Henry, who lives nearby, said she felt grateful and relieved.